RAG-Driver: Generalisable Driving Explanations with Retrieval-Augmented In-Context Learning in Multi-Modal Large Language Model: Method

 \subsection{Retrival-Augmented In-context Learning}

 Another critical component of the system is the memory unit, which consists of a database and a retrieval engine.
-The database incorporates vectorised video embedding \( \bm{z}_{vo} \), which is extracted with the same video encoder as in \cref{sec:architecture} and control signals \( \bm{c} \in \mathbb{R}^{28}\) directly from sensor recording.
-Each vector is uniquely associated with the corresponding human expert textual explanation and justification from train samples as in \cref{sec:training}.
+The database \fixM{takes in a}{2.7.34} vectorised video embedding \( \bm{z}_{vo} \), which is extracted with the same video encoder as in \cref{sec:architecture}, and control signals \( \bm{c} \in \mathbb{R}^{28}\) directly from sensor recording.
+Each vector is uniquely associated with the corresponding human expert textual explanation and justification from \fixM{training}{2.7.35} samples as in \cref{sec:training}.

 \textbf{Retrieval Mechanism} To perform the retrieval, we first leverage a lightweight MLP projector of the same structure as in \cref{eq:projector} to project the heterogeneous video and control signal embedding into the same hybrid embedding $\bm{s} \in \mathbb{R}^{1024}$ through metric learning \cite{hoffer2015deep}.
 In particular, we adopt a triplet loss with Euclidean distance as shown in \cref{eq:tripletmargin}: